Skip to content

 Validation and Testing

-Test your marketplace and plugins before sharing:
+Test your plugin before sharing:

 bash

-# Validate specific plugin
+# Validate plugin format

 codebuddy plugin validate /path/to/plugin